leeshuoan/configs/README.md

-# Shuoan's Neovim config
+# My config files
-!!!
-Work in progress !!!
-- writing from scratch
+work in progress, writing from scratch